-International tourism is on the rise — according to the World Tourism Organization, there were a record 1.7B international trips taken, meaning tourism is starting to take up a larger slice of the global economy.
+International tourism is on the rise.
+According to the World Tourism Organization, there were a record 1.7 billion international trips taken, meaning tourism is starting to take up a larger slice of the global economy.

 Preserving the world for future generations to enjoy requires us to think more ethically about travel.
 The good news is traveling sustainably isn’t hard, and choosing the ethical path enhances your travel experience.
 To get you started, below are some top sustainable travel tips for you to try when planning your future travels below.

-Plan with the planet in mind
+1. Plan with the Planet in Mind

 It’s important to think about the impact each of your activities and accommodation choices will have on the environment, culture, people, and animals in the area you are visiting.
 Choose to take a bike tour to give yourself chances to explore destinations off the beaten path while lessening your carbon footprint.
 Take a cooking class with a local and learn more about the culture.

 Traveling by train or bus is a good option when available to cut down on your carbon emissions and creates an efficient, affordable way for you to get around.
 Utilizing public transportation has a lower environmental impact on the world and the environment than driving and flying does, and you’ll (hopefully) get to take in some amazing views of the city or countryside at the same time.

 Book a direct flight when possible so you’re traveling efficiently and reducing your journey in the air.
 You can also purchase carbon offset credits to balance out the pollution you generated by investing in projects that reduce emissions of carbon dioxide or other greenhouse gases in the atmosphere.

 Here’s a simple and not often realized tip: the less you pack, the less impact you have in many ways.
 For one, when your bags weigh less, the airplane also weighs less, which in turn equals less fuel and fewer carbon emissions under your name.
-Packing light also means you can use public transportation easier, saves you money on baggage fees and makes it easier for you to get around.
+Packing light also means you can use public transportation easier, saves you money on baggage fees, and makes it easier for you to get around.

 Packing lightly can be a real difficulty when you want to bring everything with you.
 But when you’re packing, try to bring clothes that can be re-used and re-washed by hand so that you don’t have to waste your money buying new clothes.

 So, instead of just comparing prices when you are traveling remember that your dollars give you the power to make a positive change.
 You can usually find great options by visiting the local markets or asking locals.

 Pick up after yourself!
 Make sure you don’t leave anything behind whether you are in the city or on a trail and “leave no trace.”
 Also, when you’re in tourist-filled destinations, it’s common to be handed many different brochures, flyers, and maps that promote different companies.

 When you’re traveling to different countries and cities, the local culture and customs may be very different than your own.
 Make sure you have done some research on how to respect the culture you’re visiting.

 Sustainable travel is all about making simple choices in order to lessen your negative impact on your destination.
-Individually, each one of these choices makes a small difference — but collectively, becoming more conscious of the little things can have a huge cumulative impact on the planet.
+Individually, each one of these choices makes a small difference.
+But collectively, becoming more conscious of the little things can have a huge cumulative impact on the planet.